GoogleChrome/web.dev/src/site/content/en/blog/bluetooth/index.md

 {% Aside %}
 At the time of writing, the `manufacturerData` filter key is available in Chrome&nbsp;92.
-If backwards compatibility with older browsers is desired, you have to use some fallback options as the manufacturer data filter is considered empty.
+If backwards compatibility with older browsers is desired, you have to provide a fallback option as the manufacturer data filter is considered empty.
 See an [example].
 {% endAside %}